NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 In the simple case, updating the model of a nano service and getting the changes to show up in an already created instance is a matter of executing a normal re-deploy.
 This will synthesize any new components and provision them, along with the new configuration, just like you would expect from a non-nano service.

 A major difference occurs if a service instance is deleted and is in a zombie state when the nano service is updated.
 You should be aware that no synthetization is done for that service instance.
 The only goal of a deleted service is to revert any changes made by the service instance.
 Therefore, in that case, the synthetization is not needed.
-It means that, if you've made changes to callbacks, post actions, or pre-conditions, those changes will not be applied to zombies of the nano service.
+It means that, if you've made changes to callbacks, post-actions, or pre-conditions, those changes will not be applied to zombies of the nano service.
 If a service instance requires the new changes to be applied, you must re-deploy it before it is deleted.

 When updating nano services, you also need to be aware that any old callbacks, post actions and any other models that the service depends on, need to be available in the new nano service package until all service instances created before the update have either been updated (through a re-deploy) or fully deleted.
 Therefore, you must take great care with any updates to a service if there are still zombies left in the system.